gautam-dev-maker/mushak/README.md

 * `IR3` (pink rays) is pointing to the right end of current cell.
 * `IR4` (green rays) is pointing to the right end of current cell.

 To move the bot in straight line along the diagonal maze pattern , we have considered `point 1` and `point 2`.
 These two points are the edges of diagonal ends of above pattern .
-So if bot had to move diagonally we can check for readings at these two points and conrol the bot accordingly.
+So if bot had to move diagonally we can check for readings at these two points and control the bot accordingly.

 ---